Who is eligible to apply for an Externship?

 Rule 9 Information

 Several Externship Sponsors require (or prefer) that Student Externs be Rule 9 qualified.
 This qualification allows a student to practice law under the supervision of an attorney.
-You can pick up Rule 9 application information from the Registrar or the Law Clinic.
 The site supervisor must sign your application, not the Director of the Externship Program.
+For instructions on how to apply, visit the WSBA website here.
 Note: The Washington State Bar Association does not waive Rule 9 application fees for externships.
 Externs, not sponsoring agencies, are responsible for paying any Rule 9 fees.

 How many credits can I get for an Externship?

-For a Part Time Externship you can receive between 2-6 credits, which include a 1 credit seminar.
+For a Part Time Externship you can receive between 2-6 credits, which includes a 1 credit seminar.

-For a Full Time Externship you may take between 11-15 credits, which includes a 3 credit seminar (8 credits, including 2 for the seminar, if Summer semester).
+For a Full Time Externship you may take 15 credits, which includes a 3 credit seminar (8 credits, including 2 for the seminar, if Summer semester).

 How many Externships can I do?

-Just as you cannot take the same class twice, you cannot do two Externships of similar substance.
-For example, if you have done one judicial Externship at a trial court and you’d like to do another judicial Externship, your second one must be with an appellate court.
-Similarly, if you do one Externship with the misdemeanor division of a county prosecutor’s office, you could not do a second Externship with the misdemeanor division of a different county prosecutor.
+Just as you cannot take the same class twice, you cannot do two externships of similar substance.
+For example, if you have done one judicial externship at a trial court and you’d like to do another judicial externship, your second one must be with an appellate court.
+Similarly, if you do one externship with the misdemeanor division of a county prosecutor’s office, you could not do a second externship with the misdemeanor division of a different county prosecutor.
 These experiences are too similar in substance.
-If you have questions about whether your proposed Externships satisfy this requirement, please contact the Externship staff.
+If you have questions about whether your proposed externships satisfy this requirement, please contact the Externship Program.

-How many hours do I have to work each week?
+How many hours do I have to work each week on site?

-During the shorter Summer semester, five hours per credit per week (3 credits = 15 hrs/wk; 4 credits = 20 hrs/wk; 5 credits = 25 hrs/wk; 6 credits = 30 hrs/wk).
-Please note that for Full-Time Externships during the Summer you must work 40 hrs/wk and will receive 8 credits.
+During the shorter Summer semester, (2 credits = 9 hours/week; 3 credits = 14hrs/wk; 4 credits = 19 hrs/wk; 5 credits = 24 hrs/wk; 6 credits = 29 hrs/wk).
+Please note that for Full-Time Externships during the Summer you must work 39 hrs/wk and will receive 8 credits.

 Note: During holiday weeks, externs do not have to make up the hours missed at their site.
 Please also remember that excusable holidays are determined by the sponsoring agency, not by Seattle University.

 Note: You may not front-load your hours.
 For example, you may not work all of your required externship hours during the first six weeks of the semester and take the rest of the time off.
 Part-time externs must work through the last day of classes.
-Full-time externs must work through the last day of final exams for the semester.
+Full-time externs must work through the first week final exams for the semester.

 Can I get paid for Externship work?

-No. ABA accreditation rules do not allow compensation for Externship work.
+Seattle University does not allow compensation for externship work.

 What are the program’s objectives?